We received an email from Steve with an interesting tax question.

 Like an inheritance, the person making the gift is usually the party responsible for paying the gift tax.

-It is also worth pointing out that whether the money goes directly or indirectly to the beneficiary, the tax is still incurred.
-This means that whether Steve’s family gives him the money directly or just pays off his student loans, they still potentially have to pay the gift tax.
+It is also worth pointing out that whether a gift goes directly or indirectly to someone, the tax is still incurred.
+This means that whether Steve’s family gives him the money directly or just pays off his student loans, they still might have to pay the gift tax.

 The good news is there are a few ways in which Steve and his family can potentially avoid having to pay any gift tax.